Do you want deep refreshing sleep and a long and deeply healthy life?

-This site talks in plain language about these things in a practical way, identifying them in point form, so you get a clear idea of what you can do without having to read a long thesis.
-The site also provides more information and links about key subjects, so there is plenty of further reading if you feel inclined to go into things in greater depth*.
+What follows talks about these things in a practical way, identifying them in point form, so you get a clear idea of what you can do without having to read a long thesis.

 Sleep is so important to our health and happiness, but for some reason we don’t seem to give it much thought and we don’t know much about it.

 I’m going to start with the simple idea that things that affect your sleep patterns and health are interconnected.
 And that very often a sleep problem is a red flag for other things in your life being not quite right or out of balance.
 And these could have long term consequences for your wellbeing and longevity.

 Most of the elements listed below will not come as a surprise to you, but perhaps others will.
 They are some of the major influencers in sleep quality and health and they include: